OfWolfAndMan/CCIE-Lab-Automation/README.md

   + All other libraries come with python 2.7 natively

   + TQDM (Used as a progress bar for tasks)

+  + NAPALM (Used for the configure replace operations)

 * SCP server for backups (Can modify for FTP)